 I just found out about this and I only have one year of high school left.
 Is there a way for me to move to the mentorship phase more quickly?
 Yes!
 You can complete your hours more quickly by volunteering for TeenTix.
 Please let us know that you are interested in doing this on your application.

 How much does it cost to participate in The New Guard?
-Participation in The New Guard is free—all costs are covered by TeenTix.
-Participants who reach the final phase must pay tuition to enroll at Seattle University, however, scholarships are available.
+Participation in The New Guard is FREE—all costs are covered through fundraising by New Guard members and TeenTix staff.

 Do I have to have arts experience to do this?
 No!
 All you need is a vague interest in learning more about arts leadership.
 Some New Guard participants come from arts backgrounds, and some don’t.